 Road safety on all types of roads remains one of the major aims of road authorities and administrators particularly as certain traffic situations become more complex due to changes in the modal split and – as a consequence – due to major transformation tendencies in the use and share of street space.
 Interactions between vulnerable road users and motorised transport as well as the application of new technologies in all types of transport modes will have to be met with new safety approaches and strategies.

-AIT meets these new challenges by undertaking research in the fields of risk assessment, accident (prediction) research, by achieving road safety observations and developing road safety applications to evaluate road safety measures.
+AIT meets these new challenges by undertaking research in the fields of risk assessment, accident (prediction) research, traffic simulations, by achieving road safety observations and developing road safety applications to evaluate road safety measures.

-Additional key aspects within the road safety research of AIT are high-tech vehicle dynamic measurements with the AIT probe vehicle fleet (fully equipped test vehicles: trucks, passenger cars, motorcycle, bicycles), ready for single route measurements and specific incident investigations.
+Additional key aspects within the road safety research of AIT are high-tech vehicle dynamic measurements with the AIT probe vehicle fleet - fully equipped test vehicles like trucks, passenger cars, motorcycles and bicycles, ready for single route measurements and specific incident investigations.